 Lymphoedema health care specialist

-Sarah works at Hutt Hospital as a clinical nurse specialist.
-She has been nursing for over 20yrs and in 2016 completed her Master of Nursing.
-Her specialty for the past 11yrs has been in palliative care.
-Having developed a passion for lymphoedema treatment, management and early detection.
+Sarah has been nursing for over 30 years, and in 2016 completed her Master of Nursing.
+Her speciality for the past 13 years has been in palliative care, and has developed a passion for lymphoedema treatment, management and early detection.
 Sarah completed the Klose level one and two lymphoedema training, and is an accredited lymphoedema practitioner and member of the Australasian Lymphology Association.
 Her Company Living well Moving well clinic is 12 Criterion Lane upper Hutt.
 She also has a Monday clinic at Bowen Icon Cancer Centre and contracts to Te Whatu Ora Wairarapa, where she delivers individual care and support for patients with lymphatic issues and other related conditions.
 Sarah also treats and support patients diagnosed with lipoedema.

 Sarah accepts Sweet Louise vouchers.

-Sarah accepts BCFNZ- funded patients for lymphodema therapy.
+Sarah is a BCFNZ provider - BCFNZ provides funding for lymphoedema therapy.
 Find out if you are eligible for funding on the BCFNZ website.

-Sarah is trained in Completed Decongestive Therapy (CDT) which includes; manual lymphatic draining (MLD), compression therapy, exercise, diet, self-care and management.
+Sarah is trained in Complete Decongestive Therapy (CDT) which includes; manual lymphatic drainage (MLD), compression therapy, exercise, diet, self-care and management.
 Sarah can also measure for compression garments.
 The goal is to restore function, reduce physical and psychological suffering.

 What are the CDT benefits?